Premier of China: People's Republic of China

-The PRC post was initially established by Organic Law of the Central People's Government, passed by the Chinese People's Political Consultative Conference in 29 September 1949, as the premier of the Government Administration Council of the Central People's Government.
-Zhou Enlai was appointed as premier immediately after the proclamation of the People's Republic of China in 1 October 1949.
+The Organic Law of the Central People's Government, passed by the first plenary session of the Chinese People's Political Consultative Conference on 29 September 1949, established the premier of the Government Administration Council of the Central People's Government.
+Zhou Enlai was appointed as premier immediately after the proclamation of the People's Republic of China on 1 October 1949.
 With the adoption of a constitution in 1954, the post was renamed into the premier of the State Council of the People's Republic of China.

-Since the 1980s, there has been a division of responsibilities between the premier and the Chinese Communist Party (CCP) general secretary wherein the premier is responsible for the economy and the technical details of implementing government policy while the general secretary gathers the political support necessary for government policy.
-However, this was seen by observers to be overturned under the leadership of CCP general secretary Xi Jinping, who has centralized power around himself, and has taken responsibility over areas that were traditionally the domain of the premier, including the economy.
+Since the 1990s, there has been a division of responsibilities between the premier and the Chinese Communist Party (CCP) general secretary wherein the premier is responsible for the economy and the technical details of implementing government policy while the general secretary gathers the political support necessary for government policy.
+However, this was seen by observers to be overturned under the leadership of CCP general secretary Xi Jinping, who has centralized power around himself, and has taken responsibility over areas that were traditionally the domain of Premier Li Keqiang, including the economy.

-The premier was historically chosen within the CCP through deliberations by incumbent Politburo members and retired CCP Politburo members as part of the process of determining membership in the incoming new CCP Politburo Standing Committee.
+The premier was historically chosen within the CCP through deliberations by incumbent Politburo members and retired CCP Politburo members as part of the process of determining membership in the incoming new Politburo Standing Committee.
 Under this informal process, the eventual future premier is initially chosen as a vice premier before assuming the position of premier during a subsequent round of leadership transitions.
 This changed under Xi, with his ally and current premier Li Qiang never having served as vice premier.
+Under Li Qiang's tenure, the premier's political status was seen as having risen again.

 Selection

-Officially, the premier is appointed by the National People's Congress (NPC) upon the nomination of the president.
+The premier is appointed by the National People's Congress (NPC) upon being nominated by the president.
 The NPC also has the power to remove the premier and other state officers from office.
 Elections and removals are decided by majority vote.
 In practice, the premier is chosen within the CCP leadership, including the Politburo Standing Committee.
+Candidates for top positions including the premier are first approved first by the CCP's Politburo Standing Committee, and then by its Politburo, then approved in a plenary session the Central Committee just before the NPC session for vote by the Congress, with the president nominating the candidate during the NPC session.
+Immediately after the premier's election, the president signs the presidential order formalizing the premier's appointment.
+Since 2018, the premier is required to recite the constitutional oath of office before assuming office.
 The length of the premier's term of office is the same as the NPC, which is 5 years, and the premier is restricted to two consecutive terms.
-Immediately after the election, the president signs the presidential order formalizing the premier's appointment.
-Since 2018, the premier is required to recite the constitutional oath of office before assuming office.